pili2026/talentLabs_assignment/README.md

-# TalentLabs Backend Assignment
+# job_platform Backend Assignment

-This is the backend implementation of the TalentLabs Full Stack Assignment.
+This is the backend implementation of the job_platform Full Stack Assignment.
 It is a Job Platform API built using **Django**, **Django Ninja**, and **JWT authentication**.
 It supports job management with search, filtering, pagination, and role-based authentication.